+[Claimant's sister] displays problem behavior such as self injurious behavior which includes hitting face with closed and open hand when presented with non-preferred tasks.
 [Claimant's sister] engages in tantrum behaviors and verbal protest.
 Tantrum includes screaming above normal volume accompanied with "No" or "Why [sic] I have to do that."
 Yelling at high pitch tone with no words and crying for over five minutes during tantrum episodes.